odsl-team/julia-ml-from-scratch/README.md

-# HEP ML from scratch in Julia
+# Machine learning from scratch in Julia

-This is a Machine-learning from scratch" tutorial in Julia that uses a high energy physics (HEP) ML test dataset.
+This is a "Machine-learning from scratch" tutorial in Julia.
+It demonstrates how to implement a simple artificial neural network with automatic differentiation and a simple gradient descent optimizer, using only the Julia standard library and a (very) few data structure packages.

-The tutorial uses the
+This tutorial uses the
 [UCI ML SUSY Data Set](https://archive.ics.uci.edu/ml/datasets/SUSY), a binary clasification dataset with 5 million events and 18 features.

-You please download and install
+Please download and install
 [Julia v1.9](https://julialang.org/downloads/#upcoming_release) to run this tutorial.
 On Windows (only!), please make sure you have the [Visual C++ redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)